DRL-Based Beam Positioning for LEO Satellite Constellations with Weighted Least Squares: DQN-WLS Based Multi-Satellite Positioning

 During training, the agent interacts with the environment over multiple episodes.
 At each step $t$, the agent observes the current state $\bm{s}_t$, selects an action $\bm{w}_t=f_{\theta}(\bm{s}_t)$ according to an $\epsilon$-greedy policy, applies $\bm{w}_t$ to the WLS estimator, and receives a reward $r_t$ and next state $\bm{s}_{t+1}$.
 Each transition $(\bm{s}_t,\bm{w}_t,r_t,\bm{s}_{t+1})$ is stored in a replay buffer $\mathcal{D}$ of size $10^4$.
 Mini-batches of 32 samples are randomly drawn from $\mathcal{D}$ to update the network parameters.

 The target value for each sample is defined as

 and the temporal-difference (TD) loss follows the Huber formulation:

 where $\delta_t = y_t - Q_{\theta}(\bm{s}_t,\bm{w}_t)$.
 Gradients are clipped with $\|\nabla_{\theta}\|\le5$ to prevent divergence, and $\epsilon$ decays exponentially from 1.0 to 0.01 during training.
-Convergence is typically achieved within 800 to 1000 episodes, after which the mean positioning error stabilizes below 0.05~m.
-Furthermore, the learned beam weights exhibit strong interpretability: high-SINR beams receive larger weights, while redundant or correlated beams are automatically suppressed, indicating that the agent implicitly learns the beam-geometry reliability without explicit CSI modeling.
+Convergence is typically achieved within 800 to 1000 episodes in the considered settings, after which the positioning error enters a stable sub-meter regime.
+Furthermore, the learned satellite weights exhibit interpretable behavior: high-SINR beams tend to receive larger weights, while redundant or correlated beams are automatically suppressed, indicating that the agent learns beam reliability from pilot-level observations without explicit CSI modeling.